GChristensen/posts/_posts/2020-03-25-creating-personal-knowledge-base.md

 **2. Hyperlinking and cross-referencing**

-org-mode provides a wide [variety](https://orgmode.org/guide/Hyperlinks.html) of hyperlinking possibilities to files and headings in them (usually you need an unique ID in the property drawer of a heading to be able to refer to it from a link).
+org-mode provides a wide [variety](https://orgmode.org/guide/Hyperlinks.html) of hyperlinking possibilities to files and headings in them.
+Usually you need an unique ID in the property drawer of a heading to be able to refer to it from a link.

-Scrapyard allows to refer any bookmark or page archive throught a link with `ext+scrapyard://` protocol which requires an UUID of a referred item (see the addon help for more details).
+Scrapyard allows to refer any bookmark or page archive from notes throught a link with `ext+scrapyard://` protocol which requires an UUID of a referred item (see the addon help for more details).

 **3. Tagging**